 John’s early years centered on sports, especially baseball and basketball.
 He also enjoyed music, learning, and an unusual inclination to see things from a wide range of perspectives.
 John attended the University of Pennsylvania, earning a Bachelor of Science in Economics.
 While at Penn, John sought to break down barriers and immerse himself in diverse and unfamiliar college cultures, becoming the first white student to join the gospel choir and to pledge the local chapter of Martin Luther King, Jr.’s fraternity, Alpha Phi Alpha.
 But his most important achievement at college was meeting his future wife, Jean, a daughter of Chinese immigrants.

-At Harvard Law School, John studied what justice means across the spectrum of people and perspectives.
-There his passion to understand the common threads across different viewpoints and cultures led him to teach and clerk with the some of the most renowned figures in the intellectual world, both as a Teaching Fellow for Robert Coles’ class “Literature of Social Reflection” (where he taught Harvard undergrads about social justice), and as a clerk for the famous Third Circuit judge, A. Leon Higginbotham.
+At Harvard Law School, John taught and clerked with the some of the most renowned figures in the intellectual world, both as a Teaching Fellow for Robert Coles’ class “Literature of Social Reflection” (where he taught Harvard undergraduates about social justice), and as a clerk for the esteemed Third Circuit judge, A. Leon Higginbotham.

-In 2015, John finished his 16-year career at AMG, which is a public company valued at more than $10 billion that manages more than $700 billion in assets.
-He then turned his focus to establishing Sword & Spoon Group, a mix of non-profit and for-profit initiatives that focus on strengthening all facets of civic life, in public policy, education, arts, and service.
+In 2015, John finished his 16-year career at AMG, a public company valued at more than $10 billion that manages more than $700 billion in assets.
+He then turned his focus to establishing Sword & Spoon Group, a mix of non-profit and for-profit initiatives that focuses on strengthening all facets of civic life — in public policy, education, arts, and service.